Terraform the Hard Way

 } >> "$GITHUB_OUTPUT"

-But the problem with this is two things stacked.
+Two things stack here.
 First, complex output types — nested objects, lists of objects, anything that isn't a scalar string — need a custom jq expression per output, and that expression lands as a copy-pasted shell snippet in every workflow that consumes the value, drifting the moment one of them gets edited.
 Second, $GITHUB_OUTPUT uses a delimited multiline format (name<<DELIM … value … DELIM) for any value containing newlines or JSON.
 Producing that correctly out of jq for a nested object means picking a delimiter that can't appear in the value, getting the quoting right, and handling the case where jq emits multiple lines.
-Most teams get this wrong on the first nested output, see truncated values surface in downstream steps, and end up with a per-workflow shell snippet that's never quite the same in two places.
+The first nested output is usually where this breaks — truncated values surface in downstream steps, and the per-workflow shell snippet ends up never quite the same in two places.

 The end result